 The last number of years I have been working in the area of migrating from legacy monolith (web) applications to a (micro) service oriented architecture (in my role of Java / DevOps / Infrastructure engineer).
-As this is too big of a subject to put in a single blog post, I will split this in 5 parts; (1) Overview, (2) Gateway, (3) Identity Provider, (4) Oauth2/Scopes, (5) Migrating from Legacy.
+As this is too big of a subject to put in a single blog post, I will split this in 6 parts; (1) Overview, (2) Gateway, (3) Identity Provider, (4) Oauth2/Scopes, (5) Migrating from Legacy, (6) Oauth2 and Web.

-(Note: This article has been updated a bit on the 17th of January 2020 – added Gloo as gateway candidate).
+(Note: This article has been updated a bit on the 17th of January 2020 – added Gloo as gateway candidate — And now end of December 2020 we migrated to Spring Cloud Gateway).

 So what is this gateway?
 What is it’s role / purpose?